Enrolling In FYW classes

 Transferring Credits from Another Institution

-- The writing course (or courses) you took were evaluated as not delivering sufficient credit to fulfill our first-year writing experience, or they were assessed as not alignment with the learning objectives of our First-Year Writing course (WRA).
+- The writing course (or courses) you took was evaluated as not delivering sufficient credit to fulfill our First-Year Writing experience, or it was assessed as not aligning with the learning objectives of our First-Year Writing course (WRA 101).

-Who do I contact if I want my transfer credits reevaluated?
+Who do I contact if I want my transfer credits to be reevaluated?

 Who do I contact if I have an issue with my professor?

 - All issues should first be addressed with your professor.
-If an issue cannot be resolved by working with your professor, contact the First-Year Writing Program administrator, Dr. Bump Halbritter.
+If an issue cannot be resolved by working with your professor, contact the Director of First-Year Writing, Julie Lindquist (firstname.lastname@example.org).

 I need to meet with a writing professor or the writing program administrator.
 How do I schedule an appointment?

-- All faculty keep their own schedule, so contact them directly to schedule an appointment.
-Contact information is available on the WRAC website
+- All faculty keep their own schedules, so contact them directly to schedule an appointment.
+Faculty contact information is available on the Faculty page.